The-Chaos-Consortium/chaos-and-conquest/docs/magic-spellcasting.md

 | 22+ | You have become a daemon prince of chaos, and have been lost to the aether.
 You will wreak havoc on the mortal plain...
 You have damned us all.                                         |

 The arbiter should feel free to modify the effects of corruption to better fit the campaign and the character's background, or even create your own corruption effects table.
-## NPC Spellcasters
-NPC spellcasters follow the same rules as PCs.
-The arbiter should give them one or more spell wordings depending on their background and what makes sense.
-Certain spellcasters, or even non spellcasting NPCs, may have one or more scrolls in their possession.
-Just as PCs lose stamina, so do NPCs.